Lindsay Jones (composer)

-Lindsay Draper Jones (born June 9, 1969, Durham, North Carolina) is an American composer and sound designer for theater, television and film.
-He has also taught and lectured at numerous universities and schools across the country.
+Lindsay Draper Jones (born June 9, 1969, Durham, North Carolina) is an American composer, sound designer and educator.
+His career spans over three decades and includes nominations for Tony Award, Drama Desk Awards, and Helen Hayes Awards, as well as wins and nominations in regional theatre and film.

+He has also taught and lectured at universities and schools across the country.

 Early life

 At the age of three, he moved to Laurinburg, North Carolina, before finally moving to Winston-Salem, North Carolina at the age of eight, where he would spend the rest of his childhood.
 He attended the University of North Carolina School of the Arts and received a BFA in Acting.

+In 2017, Lindsay was inducted into the inaugural class of his alma mater’s Richard J. Reynolds High School Arts Hall Of Fame in Winston-Salem, NC.